This integration is powered by Singer's Postgres tap and certified by Stitch. Check out and contribute to the repo on GitHub.

 stitch_google_cloudsql_postgresqlin the destination.
 Note: The schema name cannot be changed after the integration is saved.

 Host (Endpoint): Enter the host address (endpoint) of your Google CloudSQL PostgreSQL instance.
-This will be the value of the Public IP address that you retrieved in Step 3.1.
+This will be the value of the Public IP address that you retrieved in the previous step.

 Port: Enter the port used by the instance.
 The default is